 ExEC Big Intro: Improving “Intro to Entrepreneurship”

-Large “Intro to Entrepreneurship” courses often have a common set of problems:
+Large class “Intro to Entrepreneurship” courses often have a common set of problems:

 1. Lack of Consistency (between different instructors)